Monday, May 20, 2013

 Act 1 – musical no. 2 – Duetto (The Flower Duet)

 The Hindus go to perform their rites in a sacred Brahmin (婆羅門) temple under a high priest.
-The latter’s daughter Lakmé and her servant Mallika are left behind and go down to the river to gather flowers where they sing the famous "Flower Duet", in soprano and mezzo soprano, respectively, in appreciation of the flowers.
+The latter’s daughter Lakmé and her servant Mallika are left behind and go down to the river to gather flowers where they sing the famous "Flower Duet", in soprano and mezzo soprano, in appreciation of the flowers.

 Then, Mallika leaves Lakmé for a while.
 A British officer Gérald (from a picnic party) has been secretly watching and now appears.
 Lakmé and Gérald begin to fall in love with each other.
 The father returns and learns of the British officer's trespassing and vows revenge on him for his affront to Lakmé's honor.